dingxiong/dingxiong.github.io/_posts/2025-01-12-kubernetes-getting-started.md

 minikube ssh -p minikube-multi-nodes -n minikube-multi-nodes-m02
 ```

-then you can run `docker ps` to see what containers are running in this node.
+Then you can run `docker ps` to see what containers are running in this node.

 In production env, you can install
 [node-shell](https://github.com/kvaps/kubectl-node-shell) throw `krew`.